mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - How do we resolve issues when the 3PL ships the wrong items in an order?
 - How do we handle customers who want same-day shipping?

+These are solvable problems, but we continue to hit new issues, so I spend a lot of my time thinking about our 3PL.

 #### How I can reduce my time here?

-Delegate more to my team.
+This is an area where I shoudl be delegating more to my team.

-I've started delegating more of this work to my team, and it's going well.
-Instead of getting into the nitty gritty of the process, I give them a high-level goal and they take care of implementation.
-Like, "We need a system for verifying that our sales receipts match the counts in their inventory system."
+I've started asking TinyPilot's local staff to become more active in managing the 3PL relationship, and it's going well.

+Previously, for something like the problem of preventing the 3PL from losing inventory, I'd define a process for auditing their inventory reports and reconciling the numbers with our sales records.
+Instead, I asked a member of the local staff to do that, and I gave high-level feedback on the process rather than defining everything myself.

 ### Task 3: Overseeing dev work

 I spend a lot of time overseeing dev work because it's the part of TinyPilot I enjoy the most.
 I'm still a developer at heart even though I don't get to spend much time writing code.

-I can make high-value contributions because I'm in touch with customers.
+There are certain tasks I can do efficiently because I have more context than the dev team. contributions because I'm in touch with customers.
 I can often cut cruft because I know very few customers depend on it or that it exists for scenarios that I no longer consider important.

 #### How I can reduce my time here?

+The obvious answer here is that I should do less dev work.

 Limit my time